 - Charley Johng’s Dune Guesthouse is the most popular place to stay by the sand dunes and with reason.
 This hostel is located right on Mingsha Shan’s doorstep and offers excellent multi-day camel treks with overnight camping in the desert.
 This is a great way to experience the desert in a more intimate way, far from the crowds.
 This does come at a cost of 400 Yuan per night however, but I think it’s worth it!
 Check out this article describing the experience;

-- This blogger reckons you can access the dunes without the price tag or tourist attractions by walking to an unfenced area about 30 minutes walk from Charley’s Guesthouse.
+- Some people reckons you can access the dunes without the price tag or tourist attractions by walking to an unfenced area about 30 minutes walk from Charley’s Guesthouse.
 Full disclosure: I haven’t tried this and the article dates back to 2012, but the idea of having the dunes all to myself to watch the sunset certainly does sound appealing!

 You can easily reach Mingsha Shan by bus (1 Yuan) or taxi (10–15 Yuan) from downtown Dunhuang.